LCifuentes2018/JavasriptTesting/README.md

 ## How Works

-Wrote JavaScript unit tests using jasmine for a small app that calls RSS feeds from several sources.
+I wrote JavaScript unit tests using jasmine for an application that calls RSS feeds.

 The results of all tests are displayed in a Jasmine container at the bottom of the browser.
 These list the tests performed and indicate which ones met the stated specifications.
 When a test fails, Jasmine produces an error message and trace for the failure.